-The Master of Arts in Interior Architecture provides a thorough knowledge base, in both theory and practice, for current design professionals.
-Courses focus on developing ability, knowledge, and applicability to global design issues, human behavior, occupant comfort, and contribution to the built environment.
-The 37-credit program prepares you to assume an advanced role within a professional design firm or as an independent entrepreneur.
+For creative professionals with an interior design undergraduate degree, the Master of Arts in Interior Architecture (post professional) program focuses on developing ability, knowledge, and applicability to global design issues, human behavior, occupant comfort, and contribution to the built environment.

 Program of Study

 - Assimilate highly technical, theoretical, and sophisticated problem solving methods in the development of the design of interior environments

 - Research, understand, and demonstrate the role and impact upon society that emerging design theories and technologies have on complex interior environments

 - Assess and synthesize project needs and strategies to operate in and communicate within a collaborative and integrated mode with other design specialist and related professions

 - Develop and advance current design principles, theories and academic research, and demonstrate a contribution to design practice, education, and society

 - Develop an understanding, application and specifying furniture, fixtures, finish materials, and environmental systems, controls and regulations to maximize occupant health, welfare, and comfort within interior environments

 - Develop a global perspective for design including an understanding and application of sustainable strategies that enhance users and planet earth